-My Bullet Journal is all set up for 2018, and I have to be honest with you.
+My Bullet Journal is all set up for the new year, and I have to be honest with you.
 I really think I’m finding my groove with it.

 When I first discovered the Bullet Journal method of planning, I immediately fell in love.
 But with most things, it has taken time to figure out what works and what doesn’t work for me.

 Through lots and lots of trial and error, I really think I’ve found a simple approach to planning that truly works for me.

 You see, I tend to over plan, but when I do that it stifles so much creativity.
 At the heart of my personality is a deep seated need to be free.
 Overplanning makes me procrastinate.
 Then everything just gets frustrating.

 So, planning is good to a point.
 Then I need to just let loose and see how the days and weeks unfold as the Spirit leads, and as I see how actual life starts working itself out.

 I’ve learned that there are things I simply don’t use my Bullet Journal for that other people may want to include in their journal.

 For example, I keep my master calendar on my phone.
 All of my appointments, birthday reminders, and deadlines are in my phone.
 This means I don’t have a “monthly spread” in my Bullet Journal.
 I just glance on my phone to see what’s coming up for the month.